 In 1976 Stephen Remmington left Post Office Telecoms, with nothing but an in-depth knowledge of some practical technical areas.
 He dreamed not of owning a successful company but providing a tip-top service where he could serve ordinary people with his audio system expertise.

 He did various odd jobs.
-He was a driver, a salesman, but with the desire to mange his own future.
-He eventually spoke to a relation who had started importing security entry system equipment.
+He was a driver, a salesman, but with the desire to manage his own future, he eventually spoke to a relation who had started importing security entry system equipment.
 He kindly gave him a handset as a sample to use when starting off.
 Thus, Anchor Sound & Security was born.

 Steve had nothing.
 No capital, no backing, no support.
 He cashed in his BT pension pot and got himself an old Renault 4 van for £550 and made his first door entry system up at home.
 His first sale in 1980, was a small audio entry system to a block of flats in Cassio Road, Watford.